-- Youth entering the program must be a high school sophomore or junior. - Youth must have a grade point average of 2.5 or greater on a 4.0 scale. - Youth must be a Kenosha County resident. - Youth must be able to attend monthly committee meetings and one county board meeting. - Youth should attempt to attend additional committee meetings that are combined with other committees. - First year Youth In Governance members are required to attend the bus tour.
-Returning members will not be required to attend the bus tour, however, it is highly recommended.

-Youth members will not be paid a stipend or mileage for attending meetings.
+- Youth entering the program must be a high school sophomore or junior when applying for the program and a junior or senior when serving in the program. - Youth must have a grade point average of 2.5 or greater on a 4.0 scale. - Youth must be a Kenosha County resident. - Youth must be able to attend monthly committee meetings and one County Board meeting. - Youth should attempt to attend additional committee meetings and additional County Board meetings when possible. - First-year Youth In Governance members are required to attend the bus tour.
+Returning members will not be required to attend the bus tour, however, it is highly recommended. - Youth members will not be paid a stipend or mileage for attending meetings.